jColeChanged/jColeChanged.github.io/_posts/2013-7-03-a-search-engine-study.md

 Some of the technologies I had encountered before.
 I'm not new to scraping and a crawler is just a scraper that ends up following links to continue its work.
-Having already been introduced to the topic before hand I actually found this section of the text to be rather disappointing.
+Having already been introduced to the topic beforehand I actually found this section of the text to be rather disappointing.
 I wouldn't trust the basics of the scraper that was given in this book, because it has a few glaring problems.
 An actual crawler needs to do things like respect robots.txt and handle rate limiting.
 It also might be wise to introduce caching so the same page doesn't get scraped multiple times.

-So when I wrote my scraper I did it a little differently the author did.
-In fact, I actually took a lot more inspiration from Peter Norvig than I did from Toby Segeran.
+So when I wrote my scraper I did it a little differently than the author did.
+In fact, I actually took a lot more inspiration from Peter Norvig than I did from Toby Segaran.
 In Paradigms of Artificial Intelligence Programming there was a beautiful method of treating a graph as a list that Peter ended up using.
 I recognized that the web was a graph, so I copied the central idea of that code.